timescale/docs.timescale.com-content/timescaledb-vs-postgres.md

 extended time-oriented features.

-And because TimescaleDB still allows you to use the full range of Postgres features and tools -- e.g., JOINs with relational tables, geospatial queries via PostGIS, `pg_dump` and `pg_restore`, any connector that speaks PostgreSQL -- there is little reason **not** to use TimescaleDB for storing time-series data within a PostgreSQL database.
+And because TimescaleDB still allows you to use the full range of Postgres features and tools &mdash; e.g., JOINs with relational tables, geospatial queries via PostGIS, `pg_dump` and `pg_restore`, any connector that speaks PostgreSQL &mdash; there is little reason **not** to use TimescaleDB for storing time-series data within a PostgreSQL database.